kgourgou/machine-learning-zettelkasten/README.md

 model from tensorflow hub, then loads the markdown files, does some light preprocessing to get rid of LaTeX, urls, etc., and generates embeddings.
-With those, I can then compare the similarity of documents and create backlinks from one doc to the other.
-Then, I can jump from one doc to another while reading with Typora.
+With those, I can then compare the similarity of documents and create backlinks from one doc to another.
+Then, I can jump between docs while reading with Typora.